 GDP shrank 3.5% in 2020

-All the reduction in GDP came from the first half of the year.
-This was mainly due to restrictions that were placed on economic activity.
+All the reduction in GDP came from the first half of the year, likely mainly due to lockdowns.
 Both the third and fourth quarters saw GDP growth mostly due to reopening efforts.
-However, growth slowed the fourth quarter as some states reimposed restrictions on their economies.
+However, growth slowed in the fourth quarter as some states reimposed restrictions on their economies.

 The increase in fourth quarter GDP reflected both the continued economic recovery from the sharp declines earlier in the year and the ongoing impact of the COVID-19 pandemic, including new restrictions and closures that took effect in some areas of the United States.
 The full economic effects of the COVID-19 pandemic cannot be quantified in the GDP estimate for the fourth quarter of 2020 because the impacts are generally embedded in source data and cannot be separately identified.